 For that reason and due to the fact that the tipping point was at £40/tonne Central government should reduce landfill tax back to £40/tonne, not keep it at its current real value by using RPI increases.

 The rate of £40/tonne is the rate necessary to ensure that recycling shows economic benefits to industry, but anything above that is just stealth taxation by overspending central governments, unwilling to admit the true level of their spending.
+At the present level, as Landfill Tax exceeds £5 Per Wheely Bin, it must be unfairly burdening ratepayers.

 This web site was the source of our data.
 For further information on this topic we suggest also reading: